Invasive Staphylococcus aureus Surveillance

 Goals and Objectives

-- Document the incidence and epidemiologic characteristics of invasive Methicillin-resistant S. aureus (MRSA) and Methicillin-sensitive S. aureus (MSSA) infections in diverse geographic areas in the United States and determine if the infection is Health Care-Associated (HA) or Community-Associated (CA).
+- Monitor changes in incidence and epidemiologic characteristics of invasive Methicillin-resistant S. aureus (MRSA) and invasive Methicillin-sensitive S. aureus (MSSA) infections in Monroe County, New York.

-- Determine the molecular epidemiologic patterns and microbiologic characteristics of invasive MRSA.
+- Describe the molecular epidemiologic patterns and microbiologic characteristics of iSA.

 Activities